Sergio Donati

-Sergio Donati (born 13 April 1933) is an Italian screenwriter.
-He has written for more than 70 films since 1952.
+Sergio Donati (13 April 1933 – 13 August 2024) was an Italian screenwriter.
+He wrote for more than 70 films beginning in 1952.
 He was born in Rome, Italy.
 He started as a writer and had some of his books optioned for film.
 He is well known for his collaboration with Italian director Sergio Leone, who encouraged him to take up screenwriting as a full-time career, and with Italian producer Dino de Laurentis.